-If any HQS violations are identified, the owner will be notified of the deficiencies and be given 10 days to correct the deficiencies.
-If requested by the owner, the time frame for correcting the deficiencies may be extended by the VHA for good cause.
-The VHA will reinspect the unit within five business days of the date the owner notifies the VHA that the required corrections have been made.
+If any HQS violations are identified, the owner will be notified of the deficiencies and be given a time frame to correct them10 days to correct the deficiencies.
+If requested by the owner, the time frame for correcting the deficiencies may be extended by the PHAVHA for good cause.
+The PHAVHA will reinspect the unit within five business days of the date the owner notifies the PHAVHA that the required corrections have been made.

-If the time period for correcting the deficiencies (or any VHA-approved extension) has elapsed, or the unit fails HQS at the time of the reinspection, the VHA will notify the owner and the family that the unit has been rejected and that the family must search for another unit.
-The VHA may agree to conduct a second reinspection, for good cause, at the request of the family and owner.
+If the time period for correcting the deficiencies (or any PHAVHA-approved extension) has elapsed, or the unit fails HQS at the time of the reinspection, the PHAVHA will notify the owner and the family that the unit has been rejected and that the family must search for another unit.
+The PHAVHA may agree to conduct a second reinspection, for good cause, at the request of the family and owner.

 Following a failed reinspection, the family may submit a new Request for Tenancy Approval for the same unit after the owner has made repairs, if they are unable to locate another suitable unit.
+Formatted: Space Before: 0 pt, Hyphenate, Don't adjust space between Latin and Asian text, Don't adjust space between Asian text and numbers